New York Islanders: New ownership and a return to the playoffs (2000–2006)

 Three key personnel acquisitions were made prior to the 2001–02 season, Laviolette's first.
-Alexei Yashin was acquired from the Ottawa Senators in exchange for forward Bill Muckalt, defenseman Zdeno Chara and the Islanders' second overall pick in the 2001 draft.
+Alexei Yashin was acquired from the Ottawa Senators in exchange for forward Bill Muckalt, defenseman Zdeno Chára and the Islanders' second overall pick in the 2001 draft.
 Next, Islanders prospects Tim Connolly and Taylor Pyatt were traded to the Buffalo Sabres in exchange for Michael Peca, who became the team's captain.
 By virtue of finishing with the worst record in the previous season, Detroit Red Wings goaltender Chris Osgood was the next addition, taken as the first pick in the September 2001 waiver draft, adding a former Stanley Cup championship goaltender without giving up any players in exchange.
 The additions proved to be a great help, as the team opened the season with a 9–0–1–1 record, the best in franchise history.
 They finished the season with new broken records; their 96 points marked the fourth biggest one-year turnaround in the league's history (44 points higher than the previous season), while Osgood's 66 starts surpassed Ron Hextall's previous record of 65.
 During the 2002 Stanley Cup playoffs, they were seeded fifth and faced the fourth-seeded Toronto Maple Leafs.
 The Islanders lost in a very physical first-round series in seven games; the home team won every game of the series.
-Notably, game 5 featured Gary Roberts charging Islander defenseman Kenny Jonsson, and Darcy Tucker submarining Peca with a questionable check that tore the Islander captain's anterior cruciate ligament, sidelining both players for the series' final game.
+Notably, game 5 featured Gary Roberts charging Islander defenseman Kenny Jönsson, and Darcy Tucker submarining Peca with a questionable check that tore the Islander captain's anterior cruciate ligament, sidelining both players for the series' final game.
 The situation between Tucker and Peca caused a bit of outrage, with speculation that Tucker had intended to injure Peca before the game had begun, which Tucker denied.

 Despite the promise shown in the Toronto playoff series, the Islanders had a slow start to the 2002–03 season.
 They rebounded to make the playoffs, but lost a five-game series in the first round to the top-seeded Ottawa Senators.
 Milbury continued his controversial move-making by firing Laviolette after the season, citing postseason interviews with the players in which they expressed a lack of confidence in the coach.
 He was replaced with Steve Stirling, who had previously been coaching the team's top minor league affiliate, the Bridgeport Sound Tigers.
 In the following season, the Islanders again lost in the first round of the playoffs, this time to the eventual champion Tampa Bay Lightning.